Q: I hope to visit Penn for a night or Shabbat, and would like to stay with a student from the OCP. How can I be set up with a host?

 Q: How can I find out about what’s going on in the OCP?

-A: Be sure to follow our instagram and JLIC’s to see many of the events that are taking place regularly.
+A: Be sure to follow our Instagram, as well as Penn OU-JLIC’s, to see the many events that taking place regularly in our community!